irwansiswandy/primasakti/readme.md

 ## primasakti
 Notes :
-- Written with Laravel 5.2
+- Written with Laravel 5.2.
-- This is old web application system that is still currently used
+- This is old web application system that is still currently used.